 Rice is the center of every lunch or dinner table in Iran.
 There are many lively discussions between families about how the perfect rice is prepared and cooked to give flawless texture and taste.
 Everything is considered from choosing the best variety, the time of year for harvest and the delivery/handling are all important factors.
 My dad is from the north of Iran where most of the rice fields are located due to its climate, he is always on the hunt to find the best supplier from the best regions.
 The word about where to acquire this perfect harvest has always been an important talking point at our family gatherings.

 The term for a perfect texture of rice is "doon".
 It means the grains of rice are separate and not stuck together when you serve the rice.
 The rice needs to be airy and fluffy.
-In order to achieve this perfect texture, you will need to wash a lot of starch off the rice, which makes it healthier for your body.
+To achieve this perfect texture, you will need to wash a lot of starch off the rice, which makes it healthier for your body.

 The whole process could take between 2 to 24 hours.